ssardina-agts/elevator-sarl-mw/README.md

 		3. When the project has finished updating, go to *Project > Clean*.
 Click OK.
 	* From command cline (CLI):
 		1. Run `mvn clean install` (this will regenerate Maven dependencies).
-	* If you are still having errors, navigate to `~/.m2` on Linux or `C:/Users/<user>/.m2` on Windows and delete the `repository` directory.
-Trying the troubleshooting steps above again will forcibly regenerate your Maven dependencies and generally resolve any corrupted dependencies or failures.
+	* If you are still having errors, navigate to `~/.m2` on Linux or `C:/Users/<user>/.m2` on Windows and delete the repositories that may be causing issues (deleting the whole `repository/` directory could be too drastic) so that they will forcibly be regenerated.